-Sunday parish Masses are celebrated in the Priory Church of Mother of Good Counsel.
-Daily Mass is celebrated either in the Oratory at the Priory or in the Church.
+Daily and Sunday parish Masses are celebrated in the Priory Church of Mother of Good Counsel.
+All Masses are now live screened on You Tube.

-The Parish Priest is Father David Middleton OSA and can be contacted at the Priory on 01787-277326
+The Parish Priest is Father Ian Wilson OSA and can be contacted at the Priory on 01787-277326

 The Parish Sunday Bulletin is now available on-line.

 (Saturday 5.30pm and) Sunday 8.00am & 10.00am - Please let the Parish Priest know if you wish to attend Mass as there is a 'booking system' due to the limited numbers we can seat at any one time.
 Please bring a mask.

 10:00am - If only single individuals attend Mass we can seat a maximum of 27 people.
 If a mix of single and bubbles attend then we can seat a maximum of 38 people.
 There is no 'booking system' during the weekdays and so our presence depends largely on self-discipline: ENTRY: Please us the sanitising gell, follow the arrows, centre aisle, fill from the front, observe spacing.
 COMMUNION: Please start from the front rows into the centre aisle, return following the arrows.
 EXIT: Please start at the back, leave rows by side aisles, use the gel, follow the arrows to the sacristy exit.
 Please bring a mask.

 First Friday Holy Hour, Sacred Heart Adoration - 7.15pm